amal-anwar/1-minute-python/README.md

 # 1-minute-python
-Python files made after watching the youtube channel 'Python in 1 minute' and other sources
+Python files made from 'Python in 1 minute' Youtube channel and other sources